GSA/code-gov-about-page/README.md

 # code-gov-about-page
-About page component for code.gov
+Component for the [About](https://code.gov/about/overview/introduction) page on code.gov.

 ## Install